 What is EMDR?

-Eye Movement Desensitisation and Reprocessing (EMDR) is a type of psychological therapy that is recommended by the NHS and NICE.
-Its primary use is to treat Post Traumatic Stress Disorder but there is lots of new evidence suggesting it can be useful for treating depression and other anxiety problems like phobias.
+Eye Movement Desensitisation and Reprocessing (EMDR) is a psychological therapy recommended by both the NHS and NICE.
+While it is primarily used to treat Post-Traumatic Stress Disorder (PTSD), emerging evidence suggests it can also be highly effective for treating depression and other anxiety-related conditions, such as phobias.

 How does EMDR work?